LC-SLab -- An object-based deep learning framework for large-scale land cover classification from satellite imagery and sparse in-situ labels: Methods and data

 First, the mean intensity features $\mu_s \in \mathbb{R}^F$ describe the channel-wise mean intensity.
 To characterize spectral variability, we additionally compute segment-level variability features, including the channel-wise minimum $\min_s \in \mathbb{R}^F$ and maximum $\max_s \in \mathbb{R}^F$, as well as the standard deviation, $\mathbf{\sigma}_s \in \mathbb{R}^F$.

-Beyond spectral properties, we also include geometric features to describe the shape and spatial distribution of the segments, as suggested by Cosma et al. \cite{cosma2023geometric}.
+Beyond spectral properties, we also include geometric features to describe the shape and spatial distribution of the segments, as is commonly done in object-based image analysis \citep{blaschke2010object,blaschke2014geographic,ma2017evaluation,cosma2023geometric}.
 We incorporate both size and shape-based descriptors, which are invariant to image orientation, an important property in remote sensing applications.
 The segment size is given by its pixel count, normalized by the number of pixels in the image $n_s \in \mathbb{R}$.
 Shape is captured by the mean radial distance $\delta_s \in \mathbb{R}$ and the mean radial dispersion $\varphi_s \in \mathbb{R}$, which are the mean and the standard deviation of the distance of a segment's pixels from its centroid, respectively.

 Note that the features describing spectral variability ($\min_s$, $\max_s$, $\sigma_s$) as well as the geometric features ($n_s$, $\delta_s$, and $\varphi_s$), are only meaningful if a MMU is specified.
-We also do not compute these features if learned feature maps are used for the prediction in place of the original image, as it produces significant computational overhead and because variability around a pixel can already be sufficiently captured by a pretrained feature extractor.
+We also do not compute these features if learned feature maps are used for the prediction in place of the original image, as it produces significant computational overhead and because variability around a pixel can already be sufficiently captured by a pre-trained feature extractor.

 Edges in the graph are defined using a region adjacency graph (RAG), where two nodes are connected if their corresponding segments share a boundary in the image.
 For implementation and notation purposes, we also include self-loops for all nodes.